quickwords/quickwords.co/docs/creating-snippet.md

         resolve(10) // valid
         resolve({ a: 'a' }) // invalid - objects are not supported.
 Use JSON.stringify explicitly resolve([1, 2, 3]) // invalid - arrays are not supported.
 Use JSON.stringify explicitly
-        resolve() // invalid - promise must reosolve with a string or a number setTimeout(() => resolve('value'), 5001) // invalid - takes longer than 5 seconds
+        resolve() // invalid - promise must resolve with a string or a number setTimeout(() => resolve('value'), 5001) // invalid - takes longer than 5 seconds
     })
 }